jmau111/gatsby-juma/README.md

 9.  **`README.md`**: A text file containing useful reference information about your project.

+## About Preact

+The theme uses [Preact](https://preactjs.com/), a much lighter alternative of React.
+Most gatsby websites and plugins will work fine, but some of them might be incompatible with it.

+Be careful.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).